FreedomCore2020/vorp_medics/README.md

 Players can use bought items.
 It will affect inner core turning on health regeneration.
 After period of time inner core will be reset and health regeneration *fully* stops.
 VORP-Core *must be* of version 1.4 or higher as health regeneration and inner core were reworked in version 1.4.

 Do **not** try to use VORP-Medicine and VORP-Metabolism.
-VORP-Metabolism affects inner core values.
-Once VORP-Status is released an update for it will be provided.
+VORP-Metabolism affects inner core values